-The following selected statement of operations and balance sheet data as of and for the five fiscal years in the period ended September 25, 2021 have been derived from our audited consolidated financial statements.
+The following selected statement of operations and balance sheet data as of and for the five fiscal years ended September 24, 2022 have been derived from our audited consolidated financial statements.
 The financial data set forth below should be read in conjunction with our consolidated financial statements and related notes thereto in "Item 8 - Financial Statements and Supplementary Data" and "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere herein.